 Acidity – the most influential factor in the final grading of an oil.
 The current limit for an Extra Virgin is 0.8 % (0.8 g per 100g) .
 If the acidity level is above 0.8% but is less than .2% (.2 g per 100g) then it qualifies as Virgin olive oil.
 This elevated acidity level is due to the timing of the producer’s harvest.
 In general, Extra Virgin olive oil is made from younger olives and Virgin olive oil from a more matured olive.

-Flavor – Extra Virgin olive oil will be more delicate to the taste with a pronounced array of fruity notes.
-Virgin oils will offer deeper earthy characteristics, with a strong pronounced olive flavor.
+Flavour – Extra Virgin olive oil will be more delicate to the taste with a pronounced array of fruity notes.
+Virgin oils will offer deeper earthy characteristics, with a strong pronounced olive flavour.

 Viscosity – The feeling of Virgin oil, whether it is on your hands or in your mouth, will be much denser.
 The same quality can be observed by watching it drop from ones fingertip or swirling it around in a bowl.

 Cost – Every year when a producer has completed the harvesting and processing of the olives in to oil, only a small fraction of the year’s yield will be classified as Extra Virgin.
 As a result, producers will sell their Extra Virgin at a higher price then their more abundant Virgin oil.

 The most crucial and telling thing to look for on the label of oil is a family name, not only a company name.
 This applies for not only olive oil.
 The family name shows that someone is not only putting their reputation on the line for what they have produced but is also personally taking legal responsibility for the bottles contents.
 The family’s address and contact information should also be included on the label.
 Other important details to look for include a best before date, the production’s lot number and the types of olives (cultivar) that are used in the oils production.